Palinghamer/KBRobot/README.md

 # KBRobot

-> ⚠️ **Warning:** To avoid accidental vandalism, it is critical that the data provided to the bot is correct and adheres to [Wikidata policies and guidelines](https://www.wikidata.org/wiki/Wikidata:List_of_policies_and_guidelines), including the [notability criterion](https://www.wikidata.org/wiki/Wikidata:Notability).
+> ⚠️ **Warning:** To avoid accidental vandalism to Wikidata, it is critical that the data provided to the bot is correct and adheres to the [policies and guidelines](https://www.wikidata.org/wiki/Wikidata:List_of_policies_and_guidelines), including the [notability criterion](https://www.wikidata.org/wiki/Wikidata:Notability).

 ### About